squaresLab/BugZoo/README.md

 RepairBox also provides a minimal, isolated environment for execution, in the form of an accompanying Docker container.
-By providing a container for each bug, rather than a single, monolithic virtual machine for a group of bugs, RepairBox incurs fewer overheads (resulting in a much higher performance; crucial for rigorous experimental trials), makes dependencies easier to manage, and results in a smaller disk footprint.
+By providing a container for each bug, rather than a single, monolithic virtual machine for a group of bugs, RepairBox incurs fewer overheads (resulting in a much higher performance, crucial for rigorous experimental trials), makes dependencies easier to manage, and results in a smaller disk footprint.